-- Value every member of the school community, treating them with the kindness, patience and tolerance you would expect in return. - Co-operate with your teachers in lessons to best help them to teach you and your peers in the most effective way. - Speak quietly and avoid shouting to help maintain a calm and purposeful environment. - Use respectful language and tone when talking to peers and adults - Treat your own and others property with respect. - Be respectful of the achievements of others in the room. - Self-regulate your behaviour when adult supervision is minimal. - Avoid contributing to anti-social behaviour.
+- Value every member of the school community, treating them with kindness, patience and tolerance. - Co-operate with your teachers in lessons to best help them to teach you and your peers in the most effective way.

+- Speak quietly and avoid shouting to help maintain a calm and purposeful environment. - Use respectful language and tone when talking to peers and adults - Treat your own and others property with respect. - Be respectful of the achievements of others in the room. - Self-regulate your behaviour when adult supervision is minimal. - Avoid contributing to anti-social behaviour.